Inside: What is the average age to move out of parents’ house?

-So today, I am going to go over one of my favorite questions: What is the average age to move out of your parent’s house in 2023?
+So today, I am going to go over one of my favorite questions: What is the average age to move out of your parent’s house?
 This is a great question that has an answer that is more complicated than just a number.
 So I am going to walk you through all of the different aspects that will help you come to the conclusion on your own.

 The short answer to this is between 24 and 27.